Despondent Crooks rues his missed chances and says he understands fans' frustration

 “I’ve just got to keep getting in there and trying to take them.
 As a team, I think we played much better than we did on Tuesday and we’ve got to keep doing that because we will create chances and we will take them at some point.

 “Personally, I don’t feel like I’m nervous when the ball’s coming.
 I’m just not taking them – it’s not in my head that I’m worried I’m going to miss, at this moment in time they’re not going in when they really should be.”

-One of the clearest opportunities in Saturday’s game fell Crooks’ way in the second-half when Moloney’s cross landed at his feet but, unmarked from eight yards out, he skewed his first-time volley off target.
+One of the clearest opportunities in Saturday’s game fell Crooks’ way in the second-half when Moloney’s cross landed at his feet but, unmarked from eight yards out, he skewed wide first-time.

 “I was a little bit surprised it came to me but I can’t make any excuses,” added Crooks.
 “I’ve watched it again and I just shanked it really, I should have put my foot through it or taken a touch.
 It should have gone into the back of the net but it didn’t.

 “It’s frustrating but we’ve just got to get on with it and try to put it right next time.”

 The full-time whistle on Saturday was greeted by a smattering of boos by disgruntled home supporters who watched their side failed to win at Sixfields for the seventh time in 10 games this season.

 With manager Jimmy Floyd Hasselbaink perplexed by those boos in his post-match interview, Crooks also had his say, adding: “Obviously I can hear the booing and I think everyone can.

 “We want to win football games, it’s as simple as that, and I understand the frustration of the supporters.

 “We’re in a run of games at the minute where we’re not winning, especially against the bottom side, but I think we showed a better performance on Saturday and, as a club, we’ve got to work together – fans, staff, people behind the scenes and players.